On the Hilbert scheme of linearly normal curves in $\mathbb{P}^r$ with small index of speciality: Irreducibility of for .

 We remark that the existence of $\h{H}_{10,11,3}$ is clear by the existence of a non-singular curve in the very ample linear system $(8;3^2,2^4)$ on a smooth cubic surface.

 \vni Since $\deg C=10$, $C$ lies on at most one cubic surface $S$.
 Assume $S$ is a smooth cubic surface.
 We recall that smooth space curves of degree $d$ and genus $g$ on a smooth cubic surface form a finite union of locally closed irreducible family in $\h{H}_{d,g,3}$ of dimension $d+g+18$ if $d\ge 10$ by \cite[Proposition B.1]{Gruson}.
 Since $d+g+18< 4d$ for $(d,g)=(10,11)$, it follows that the family $\h{I}_3$ consisting of curves lying on a smooth cubic does not constitute a component of $\h{H}_{10,11,3}$.
 If $C$ lies on a singular cubic surface, we may use the same argument as in the proof (ii-b) of Theorem \ref{r=4} to conclude that such case does not occur. \vni Let $C$ corresponds to a general element of a component of $\h{H}_{10,11,3}$.
 By the above discussion we may assume that $C$ does not lie on a quadric or a cubic.
 Note that every smooth curve $C$ of genus $g=11$ of degree $d=10$ in $\PP^3$ lies on at least independent quartics.
-Hence $C$ is is residual to a curve $D\subset\PP^3$ of degree $e=6$ and genus $h=3$ in a complete intersection of two (irreducible) quartics by the well-known formula relating degrees and genus of directly linked curves in $\PP^3$;
+Hence $C$ is is residual to a curve $D\subset\PP^3$ of degree $e=6$ and genus $h=3$ in a complete intersection of two (irreducible) quartics by the following well-known formula relating degrees $d, e$ and genus $g, h$ of two directly linked curves in $\PP^3$ in a complete intersection of surfaces of degrees $s$ and $t$;

 Consider the locus

 of pencils of quartic surfaces whose base locus consists of a curve $C$ of degree $d=10$ and genus $g=11$ and a sextic $D$ of genus $h=3$ which are directly linked via a complete intersection of quartics, together with two obvious maps